telerik/fiddler-everywhere-docs/capture-traffic/capturing-traffic-from-terminal.md

 previous_url: fiddler-macos-terminal, how-to-set-macos-terminal, /knowledge-base/capturing-traffic-from-terminal
 ---

-## Capturing Terminal Traffic
+# Terminal Capturing Mode

 The **terminal capturing mode** in Fiddler Everywhere allows you to set the Fiddler's proxy on a dedicated terminal instance.
 The terminal capturing mode enables you to use the proxy in a sandboxed environment without changing the global OS proxy settings.
 Simultaneously, using a sandboxed proxy provides better control of the captured traffic.

+## Capturing Terminal Traffic

 To capture terminal traffic with Fiddler Everywhere: